indirectDirectEnumeration69/Machine-Learning-Sentiment-Analysis/README.md

 Issues
 --
-- BGD requires alot of memory for visual analysis
+- BGD requires a lot of memory for visual analysis
+- GPU memory was limited when collecting other results than model validation and mean accuracy.
+- BGD allowed for increased learning and calibration of neurons in each layer.